Format your text messages

 On desktop (macOS, Windows, or on Wire for web)

-1. Select the formatting button Markdown.png:
+2. Select the formatting button Markdown.png in your conversation:

-2. Select an option:
+3. Select an option:

 Then select one of the following: